SESAME-Synchrotron/BEATS_Dashboard/docs/source/MainWindow.rst

       -TomoScan Support IOC.
       -Writer Support IOC.

-* 2) Camera Type: The available detectors for the scanning.
+* 2) Detector Type: The available detectors for the scanning.
-      -Detector Status (indicate if the (hardware, Software) is connected or not (Power, Ethernet, IOc)).
+      -Detector Status (indicate if the (hardware, Software) is connected or not (Power, Ethernet, IOC)).
       -Detector IOC.
       -Detector Driver.